By SHERWIN DE VERA

 Both of them plant tobacco under the contract growing or growership program of Continental Leaf Tobacco Philippines, Inc. (Conleaf).

 According to the National Tobacco administration, more than half of the country’s tobacco farmers are into different forms of contract growing.
-Under the contract, agribusiness and government provide the needs for growing the crop while the farmers provide the land, labor, supervision.
+Under the contract, agribusiness and the government provide the needs for growing the crop while the farmers provide the land, labor, supervision.

 The company also requires the farmers to comply with their guidelines on crop management, volume, and quality.
 Violating the terms terminates the contract but not the loans granted to them.